MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 ---
 title: Windowed vs. Visual hosting of WebView2
 description: Deciding whether to have your app use Windowed, Window to Visual, or Visual hosting of the WebView2 control.
-Hosting WebView2 in windowed or visual environments.
+Hosting WebView2 in Windowed or Visual environments.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual